Athos1972/PoLZy/TechSpec/0_Overview.md

 ...gunicorn, nginx for demo purposes also on Docker.

+In the future of PoLZy we might extend the functionality to also provide a fast entry for other objects than policies, e.g. business partner data, object data, reinsurance data etc.

+Apart from a few corner stones, the class design should be easy to extend and refactor in order to adjust to such enhancements.

 ## Non-functional properties and requirements
 * Swagger/OpenAPI documentation
 * Custom exchangeable Stylesheet, for colors and Logos